Synthetixio/SIPs/SIPS/sip-Binary_Competition.md

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->
-Sometimes we might not want to bet on a strike price but rather that one coin would outperform another 1 to 1.
+Sometimes we might not want to bet on a strike price but rather that one coin would outperform another.
 E.g. We could bet that SNX will outperform LINK on 01.01.2021.
+This SIP assumes the simplest implementation of betting the coins 1 to 1, e.g. 1 SNX against 1 LINK.
+Section [SCCP](#configurable-values-via-sccp) elaborates on including weight factors and market caps as options for comparison.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections